faizmokhtar/faizmokhtar.com/content/posts/how-to-enable-go-fmt-on-save-in-goland.md

 ---
-title: How To Enable Go Fmt On Save In GoLand
+title: How to enable go fmt on save in GoLand IDE
 date: 2020-01-26T04:12:02.784Z
 categories:
   - 'little-bites'